35,000-Year-Old Mummified Baby Saber-Toothed Cat Found with Fur Intact

 The 35,000-year-old mummified saber-tooth kitten was a member of the Homotherium latidens, an extinct saber-toothed cat species from Asia.
 These cats are distant relatives of the cats we have today.

-According to scientists, saber-toothed cats could grow to about 3 feet tall and 6.5 feet long and weigh nearly 450 pounds.
+According to scientists, saber-toothed cats could grow to about 3 feet tall and 6.5 feet long.
+They can weigh nearly 450 pounds.
 They are also known for their long, blade-like canines, which could measure up to 8 inches (20 centimeters) long.

 Image Credit: Alexey V. Lopatin